ryanharvey1/ryanharvey1.github.io/_pages/about.md

 ---

-I am a doctoral candidate in the University of New Mexico's psychology department.
+I am a doctoral candidate at the University of New Mexico in the department of psychology.

-My doctoral research with Benjamin Clark is focused on how hippocampal activity is altered following prenatal alcohol exposure.
+My doctoral research with Benjamin J. Clark is focused on how hippocampal activity, and associated spatial memory, is altered following prenatal alcohol exposure.

-More broadly, my aim is to contribute to our understanding of circuit-level dynamics that give rise to spatial navigation and memory.
+Broadly, my aim is to contribute to our understanding of circuit-level dynamics that give rise to spatial navigation and memory.